Effective: August 24, 2012

 - Working with the PI/PD to help inform appropriate individuals of their need to comply with this requirement;

 - Verifying appropriate individuals have complied with this requirement within the applicable timeline for completion.
-The completion data is available via the Compliance Module; and
+The completion data is available via Learn@Work; and

 - Implementing necessary internal procedures to assure that issues of noncompliance are identified and resolved.